French players' pride stung by coach's outburst

 "We're not naive, either,'' Rougerie said.
 "We know how we did.
 We weren't happy with our own performance.''

-Yachvili, a veteran of 53 caps, makes way for Morgan Parra against Canada in France's match on Sunday.
+Yachvili, a veteran of 53 caps, makes way for Morgan Parra against Canada in France's second Pool A match on Sunday.

-While he does not contest that decision, because he feels squad rotation is crucial to keeping players fresh, Yachvili insists the criticism aimed at him and Trinh-Duc is excessive.
+While he does not contest that decision, because he feels squad rotation is crucial to keeping players fresh, Yachvili insists the criticism aimed at him and at Trinh-Duc was excessive.